 5. Minimise distractions at every stage in your purchase funnel

 Distractions are any elements that divert visitors’ attention from the initial action expected from them.
 These may be visual elements, product offers or simply interface features that require visitors to make a mental effort to distinguish the main message from what amounts to background noise.
-The attention they spend analysing these elements amounts to energy wasted on analysing the key message.
+The attention they spend analyzing these elements amounts to energy wasted on analyzing the key message.
 In some extreme – yet quite common – cases, these distractions can actually cause them to leave the page to look at other offers, as in the example below, where the action button to begin the checkout process is swallowed up by promotional offers.

 To limit these distractions, many sites go so far as to remove the usual navigation features, thus reducing the shopper’s potential actions to the bare minimum, i.e. moving to the next step.